Naitreey/notes-and-knowledge/cs/javascript/language.rst

 Function
 ^^^^^^^^

+- A function is a callable object.
+It has the internal ``[[Call]]`` method so that the object can be called.

 - literal form: function declaration, function expression and arrow function expression.

 - constructor ``Function()``.